 So, you’re considering going on vacation with the entire family – grandparents and children.
 Three generations of family together for a seven-night Gulf Shores vacation could go one of two ways.
 It’s either a blissful week of connecting, reminiscing and memory making or you wish you had rented separate condos.
 A successful multi-generational family vacation requires a little planning and flexibility.
-Read on to discover our four tips for planning a vacation filled with good times and great memories.
+Read on to for making family memories at one of our Gulf Shores vacation rentals.

 If these were the 10 Commandants of a multi-generational family vacation, this would be the most important one.
 Planning together helps cater to the needs of all travelers, from toddler to teenager and parent to grandparent.
 This is when you lay it on the table.
 Talk about the preferences and limitations of everyone going.
 Toddlers will likely require downtime.
 Teenagers will want to be where the action is.
 Parents may want to relax and grandparents may be ready for golf and shopping.
 Discuss expectations prior to booking your Gulf Shores AL vacation rental.
 Setting realistic expectations that everyone is on board with can be the difference between a good vacation and a “good grief” vacation.